mfontani/chol/README.md

 See [dyn_kvp/README.md](dyn_kvp/README.md) for more information.

+## `dyn_arr`

+A C "dynamic" array-like (vector-like, as the structure has "slack" at either end) header-only library.

+You choose the type of "items" contained in the array and the new struct name.
+You get a bunch of functions you can use to interact with that new struct type: create one, free one, push or pop an item, iterate the array, pre-fill it with values, or remove duplicate items.

+See [dyn_arr/README.md](dyn_arr/README.md) for more information.

 ## `sagoma`

 A somewhat simple, but powerful, C block profiler which doesn't waste too many resources.